Attractions In & Around Cemaes Bay

 Of particular note to the Bird Watcher is the Sandwich Tern.
 The North Coast of Anglesey is well known for its Terns, and which is the reason why the Tern has been adopted as the emblem for Cemaes Bay.

-A short drive from Cemaes is the Cemlyn Reserve, this is a real 'not to be missed' area.
+A short drive or bike ride from Cemaes is the Cemlyn Reserve.
+This is a real 'not to be missed' area.
 Apart from a natural bay, there is a magnificent pebble and shingle beach, together with a smallish area of sand, with safe bathing and paddling for the children.
 But above all Cemlyn is home to the only substantial colony of Sandwich Terns in Wales.
-Apart from the Sandwich Terns a large number of both Common and Arctic Terns have made their home here.
+As well as the Sandwich Terns a large number of both Common and Arctic Terns have made their home here.
 Other birds breeding on the Cemlyn Reserve include Ringed Plover, Red-breasted Merganser, Oystercatcher and Redshank, amongst many others.

 Click here to return to the Attractions page.